 The level of difficulty in reconstructing something from a medieval source depends on the surviving material.
 With paintings, we have the object and the material used to create it: brushstrokes can be studied, paint pigments can be analysed, and thus the method of its construction can be recreated.
 Medieval music is more tricky.
 When we have the object – a manuscript with music notation – we do not have the material used to create it – the medieval voice or other instruments – so our analysis can only go as far as written accounts of performance will take us, and we’re still left to interpret the medieval understanding of their descriptions of a “sweet”, “loud” or “bitter” voice.

 In contrast with both examples, the recreation of any medieval dance is impossible.
-We have neither the object – a living dance instructor or written dance instructions – nor the material used to create it – dancers.
-When medieval writers did describe dances, they wrote with such a dearth of detail that it always begs more questions that it answers, so the ephemeral and transient movements of long-dead dancers leave us nothing to be studied except vague descriptions in writing and the static bodies of dancers in art, hinting at movements that are lost, keeping their secrets, not yielding to us visually even the type of dance being performed, nor the pace, nor what comes before or after the moment the artist has frozen in time.
+We have neither the object – a living dance instructor or written dance instructions – nor the material used to create it – medieval dancers.
+When writers did describe dances, they wrote with such a dearth of detail that it always begs more questions that it answers, so the ephemeral and transient movements of long-dead dancers leave us nothing to be studied except vague descriptions in writing and the static bodies of dancers in art, hinting at movements that are lost, keeping their secrets, not yielding to us visually even the type of dance being performed, nor the pace, nor what comes before or after the moment the artist has frozen in time.

 The detail above from Allegory of Good Government by Ambrogio Lorenzetti, painted 1338-40, illustrates the problem with reconstructing medieval dance.
 Some details are beautifully clear.
 We see that all the dancers are women, that the music is provided by a single woman who sings while playing timbrel, and that this dance figure, with a single line moving under a single-handed arch, looks very much like the ceilidh figure today called ‘thread the needle’.
 Others details are impossible to judge from a single static image.
 How are the feet and legs moving as they progress?
 What speed are they dancing?
 Are they dancing forward under the arch, or backwards?
 What is the music for this dance?
 Is the singer vocalising a textless melody or singing the words of a song?
 What dance type is it?
 Did this dance type only ever include women, or could it be mixed or danced by men alone?
 What happens in the dance before and after this figure?